RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 ﻿Beta version v0.1
 * Four new classes with eight distinctive subclasses and 48 new abilities.
-  * Dragoon
+  * Dragoon - Cannon/Assault Rifle, GREMLIN
     * The Paladin protects his allies with energy shields and regeneration, while dealing devastating damage with the heaviest weapons and armor in XCOM's arsenal.
 	* The Ghost moves quickly and quietly, helping her squad to slip past enemies.
 She's also an expert at hacking enemy robotic units, and can even take permanent control over them.
-  * Engineer
+  * Engineer - Shotgun/Assault Rifle, Grenade Launcher
-    * The Pioneer covers himself and his allies with clouds of smoke for protection while he closes to deal massive damage with his shotgun.
+    * The Pioneer covers himself and his allies with clouds of smoke for protection while he closes with the enemy, then deals massive damage at short range with his shotgun.
 	* The Sapper uses grenades and shotgun to demolish cover and shred armor.
 	  Her Packmaster ability allows her to carry more grenades than any other class.
-  * Hunter
+  * Hunter - Sniper Rifle, Sword
 	* The Marksman delivers long-range tactical support from concealed firing positions.
 Her ability to weaken enemies from long distance makes her a powerful threat anywhere on the battlefield.
 	* The Tracker combines sniper rifle and sword into a unbelievable whirlwind of destruction.
 Despite his unorthodox choice of weapons, his combination of high mobility and even higher damage is devastatingly effective.
-  * Infantry
+  * Infantry - Assault Rifle, Pistol
-    * The Rifleman is good at one thing: Dealing damage.
+    * The Rifleman is good at one thing: dealing damage.
 Lots of it.
 With her Bullet Swarm ability, she can fill the battlefield - and the enemies - with as much lead as she can carry.
 	* The Support specializes in denying the enemy the ability to move around the battlefield.
-Whether with deadly accurate suppression fire or all- seeing overwatch, he makes sure that XCOM can take the tactical upper hand.
+Whether with deadly accurate suppression fire or all- seeing overwatch, he makes sure that XCOM has the tactical upper hand.
 * Several early-game items have been made available from the start of the game.
 * Two new ammo types are available from the start of the game.
 * Minor tweaks to some game rules and abilities:
   * A low hit chance will also lower crit chance.
   * Suppression prevents throwing or launching grenades, and suppression reaction shots have a +20 bonus.
   * The advanced grenade launcher has been nerfed to not provide additional grenade radius.
+  * The disoriented status effect's aim penalty is increased.
   * The AWC has been made retroactive.